ashutoshkarna03/cicd-github-actions-ecr/README.md

 # cicd-github-actions-ecr
-A simple demonstration of setting up CI/CD pipelines using Github Actions and AWS Elastic Container Registry Service
+A simple demonstration of setting up CI/CD pipelines using Github Actions and AWS Elastic Container Registry Service.
+Also added Travis CI now.